inabahare/SteamChatSize/readme.md

 ### What is this?

-It is a simple userscript that hides your friendlist and expands the current chat window
+It is a simple userscript that hides your friendlist and expands the current chat window.
+(And unhides it if clicked again)